In Her Words – Erica’s WHY

 My struggles with self-worth continued throughout my education and lead to abusive relationships, and working random unfulfilling jobs.

-Happily, I remarried a wonderfully supportive man but a month before the birth of my second child was due, we were given devastating news – my loving husband was diagnosed with terminal cancer.
+Happily, I remarried a wonderfully supportive man but a month before the birth of my third child was due, we were given devastating news – my loving husband was diagnosed with terminal cancer.
 As you can imagine, everything changed for us – terminal illness has a way of quickly identifying one’s priorities.
 We decided I would take four months off work to see and do all things he hadn’t yet experienced and to create as many memories and pictures for our daughter to remember him by.

 After I went back to work, I became increasingly dissatisfied while working for spas and salons that didn’t have a strong purpose, leadership, structure or integrity.
 I felt an incredible force driving me to open my esthetic studio and to be of service in a way that is full of purpose and integrity.
 So, at my husband’s urging, I opened my own esthetics business in 2010.

-Today, my feelings of low self-worth and value are still hard to see, but every day I bring my nurturing soul and full self to my clinic to help others feel and look their best no matter what.
+Today, my feelings of low self-worth and value are still hard to see, but every day I bring my nurturing soul and full self to my studio to help others feel and look their best no matter what.
 It’s not about unattainable beauty standards or trying to grasp at the last few strands of youth.
 To me, being an Skin Therapist and Esthetician is an ambassadorship for self-love.

 We all deserve to be told we are beautiful, smart and downright worthy because we are.